7 People Share How Suicide Touched Their Lives

 High-profile suicides or suicide attempts make headlines (think Robin Williams, Kehlani, or countless others), but when it hits closer to home, we have trouble broaching the subject, which leads to a shroud of silence.

-Research shows that glamorising or sensationalising suicide can increase its likelihood, but honestly discussing it does not.
+Research shows that glamorizing or sensationalizing suicide can increase its likelihood, but honestly discussing it does not.
 Instead, an open conversation about mental health issues — and the fact that help is out there — can fight the stigma of mental illness, benefitting both those who have contemplated or attempted suicide and those who have lost someone to it.

 That's why I talk about it.
 When I tell people my uncle died by suicide, I could be telling them anything.
 I’m matter-of-fact and composed: all facts, no tears.
 It’s been hard to process.
 My uncle and my dad had stopped speaking years earlier over other family issues — the kind you might find in a Tennessee Williams play.
 So the last time I saw my uncle was at my high school graduation.
 I waved at him from the football field.